achwie/hystrix-demo/readme.md

 There are also some modules related to configuration and the more technical things:

-  * `jetty-starter`: common base code to run the services as standalone apps in an embedded jetty server
   * `service-urls`: configures the addresses and ports under which the (business) services will run
   * `util`: utility classes